kstenerud/ubuntu-maintainers-handbook/BugTriage.md

 has a team member assigned.
 Monday is often more work and includes more low quality bugs as it includes all of the weekend - therefore Monday is a rotation through all eligible bug triagers.
-This is organized in our "Daily Ubuntu Server" board.
-The regular cards are created via the "Repeat" power-up.
-If one needs to change the templates that it copies from search for `is:archived label:origin` to find them.
+This is organized internally int he teams Jira and automation will create a Task with the "bug-triage" label assigned to the person on rotation.